jutnhbr/ADViz-digital-contact-book/readme.md

 npm install
 ```
 Make sure to take a look at the index.html file in /public/index.html and check
-if the IDE asks you to install additional ```UNPKG packages``` like the Font Awesome Script and the Maps JavaScript API Loader which is needed to load the Google Maps API.
+if the IDE asks you to install additional ```UNPKG packages``` like the Font Awesome Script and the Maps JavaScript API Loader which is needed to load the Google Maps API.\
-Now  add your Google Maps JS Api key in public/js/function.js (Line 35)
+Now add your Google Maps JS Api key in public/js/function.js (Line 35).
+You also need to add a GeoCoding API Key (Line 356).
+I used and tested this WebApp with TrueWay Gecoding.

 ### 3. Creating the Database and importing needed data
 You need a local ```MongoDB``` instance and ```MongoSh``` to run ADViz.
 Make sure everything is properly installed.